citizensadvice/design-system/demo/README.md

 # Rails engine demo app

-Companion demo app for the code in `engine/`.
+This is app:

+- Is used by the engine specs as a test harness.
+- Acts as a reference implementation showing both how to configure the engine and how to load design system styles.
-This is app is used by the engine specs as a test harness.
-It can also be ran as a standalone Rails app for viewing component previews and to experiment with components.
+- Can be ran as a standalone Rails app for viewing component previews and to experiment with components.

 ## Running the demo app